 Bitbucket Cloud

 The Bitbucket Cloud webhook endpoint is pre-configured to work with Bitbucket Cloud events.
-Bitbucket Cloud does not support HMAC signatures, and per Atlassian’s documentation, it is recommended to secure your endpoint using an IP allowlist.
-The Bitbucket Cloud webhook is pre-configured with the IP addresses from Atlassian’s documentation.
+Bitbucket Cloud does not support HMAC signatures, and per the Atlassian documentation, it is recommended to secure your endpoint using an IP allowlist.
+The Bitbucket Cloud webhook is pre-configured with the IP addresses from the Atlassian documentation.

 The following fields are required to create a new Bitbucket Cloud endpoint:

-• Secret - (Optional) A unique string which will be use to validate the authenticity of incoming webhook events.
+Secret - (Optional) A unique string that will be used to validate the authenticity of incoming webhook events.
 Use the Generate Secret button to automatically generate a cryptographically random secret, or leave this field blank if you do not wish to perform this validation (this is not recommended).

 It is also possible to specify a shared secret which will be included in the URL that is generated for a Bitbucket Cloud webhook endpoint.
 Although no signature validation will be performed, incoming events that do not include this secret URL parameter will be ignored.
 Be sure to copy the entire url shown in the Manage Notification Webhook Endpoints list to use when configuring your Bitbucket Cloud webhook.